Rayliu115/DS_Project_Portfolio/MobileGame_ threshold_ABTest/readme.md

 Leveraging Python, a powerful tool for data analysis, we delved into the game’s AB test data, encompassing 90,189 players.
 The data included metrics such as the number of game rounds played within the first 14 days post-installation and retention rates one and seven days after installation.
 Python’s Pandas library facilitated efficient data manipulation and analysis, allowing for a clear comparison between the control group (gate at level 30) and the test group (gate at level 40).

+## Visualizing Data with Python

+Data visualization played a pivotal role in our analysis.
+Using Python’s Matplotlib library, we plotted the distribution of game rounds played and the bootstrap analysis results, offering a clear, visual representation of our findings.
+These visualizations not only made the data more accessible but also highlighted the nuanced effects of gate placement on player engagement.

 ### Cleaning Data
 ![image](./img/WechatIMG589.jpg)
 ![image](./img/N0962024001.png)